 Beta-Ride® Sand Types Guide

 If we’re installing a new arena surface for you, we’ll choose the most appropriate sand for you, depending on your budget.
-Using Beta-Ride’s high quality fibre with the sand, means you can get sensibly priced, regional, sub–angular sand resulting in a well-performing arena surface not compromised by cost.
+Using Beta-Ride’s premium quality fibre with the sand, means you can get sensibly priced, regional, sub–angular sand resulting in a well-performing arena surface not compromised by cost.

-If you’re adding our carpet fibres to already existing sand, you can send us a small sample & we’ll check it for you.
+If you’re adding our arena fibres to already existing sand, you can send us a small sample & we’ll check it for you.
 Our high performance fibres can benefit even some poorer sand types.
 The fibres create a root-like structure in between the sand grains, which can help the sand’s performance & increase longevity of the sand.

 A Bit More About Types Of Sand

 Sand grains vary in shape from angular to round.